Sunday, October 13, 2024

 Just some of what's left (some empty space)

 Like many people these days, I'm struggling to make ends meet, and have too much at home I don't need anymore.
 Between bills and taxes, it's hard to keep up on a limited income.
 I hired a solicitor to look into the tax situation.
 I don't typically discuss my personal life like this, although one can relate.
 It's after reading some clickbait article that hit home is when it was time to take stock and decide which of it can go to the shop.
+What they didn't take went to Atlanta-based app decluttr via ups, even though they pay twopence since I've used them several times.
 There are so many CDs I just don't listen to anymore.
+They are taken off my collection on Discogs of course and it shows how much I've spent over the years.
+The first two goes barely add up to $100, but it's better than nothing.
 Also, recent events brought family to town for the time being, and the social are coming over soon to boot, so I have to tidy up, even though I started to before the unexpected occurred.
 Usually I bring things in for store credit, but I need the cash to whittle down debt.
 I had been filling up boxes and crates with dozens of titles.
 Had to channel my inner Suze Orman and Marie Kondo sacrificing what had been sitting around for a year or so.
 Racks have been filling up the wardrobes.
-They're not made for that.
+They're obviously not made for that.
 Trying to break a cycle.
 Who I have extra of that can go are tagged (even the boys).
 If I have the LP, then I might not need the CD unless it has bonus material or is rare.
 I spent a right fortune over the years, but changes in the past few years meant having to transition what I like to do.
 If I ever have to move house again, I really would have to cull since I would most likely go to a flat or somewhere smaller.
 Just not how I pictured my life, but no one does having to face challenges everyday.
 I'll be lucky to get $100 from all of it, since vinyl is a bigger priority now, and I only have so much of that to give up.
 I may be getting something in the post, but I'm not too sure.
 We all know there's no such thing as overnight.